 Within the iExec network, providers of computing power are called ‘Workers’.
 As a worker, you can connect your machine to the network and provide computing power.

 Your machine executes computational tasks in exchange for a reward in RLC tokens.
 Workers can be individuals or companies.
 Anyone owning computing resources can make them available by joining a “worker pool” and renting computing power to the network.
 Any machine, from an individual laptop to a large-scale data center, can join a worker pool.

 Worker pools are made up of multiple individual machines.
 They are led by a Pool manager, a lead entity that organizes the workload and signals how many tasks it is able to process and at which price.

 The Pool Manager freely determines the pricing to execute computational task for its workers.

-Pool manager, while not doing the actual computation, receive a fee for the management of the worker pool.
-Pool manager compete to attract workers to their worker pool by providing efficient management and guaranteeing earnings for workers.
+Pool manager, while not doing the actual computation, receives a fee for the management of the worker pool.
+Pool managers compete to attract workers to their worker pool by providing efficient management and guaranteeing earnings for workers.

 Data providers that own valuable datasets can make them available for use by applications through the iExec Data Store.